 While modern compilers like GCC, Clang, and Visual Studio have surpassed Turbo C in terms of features and performance, Turbo C remains a significant milestone in the evolution of programming tools.
 Its simplicity and ease of use make it an excellent tool for beginners learning C programming.

-Turbo C was first released by Borland in 1987.
-It was developed by Anders Hejlsberg, who later went on to create the popular programming language C#.
+Borland built Turbo C to bring the same fast, integrated experience as its hugely popular Turbo Pascal to the C language.
+(Turbo Pascal’s architect, Anders Hejlsberg, later went on to create Delphi, C# and TypeScript.)
 Turbo C was a game changer at the time because it combined a text editor, compiler, and debugger into a single, easy-to-use package.

 Key Milestones: